FAQ's

 Do I need to grind the floor?

-Yes, if you're not shot-blasting, mechanical grinding is the minimum prep standard.
-A properly profiled surface ensures adhesion.
+Yes.
+If you’re not shot-blasting, mechanical grinding is the minimum prep standard to ensure adhesion.

 What if my slab has cracks or damage?

 Use TruFix 512 Epoxy Crack Filler for cracks up to 1/8".
-For fast repairs, TruFix 511 is ideal for liquids-only patching.
+For fast liquid patch repairs, TruFix 511 is ideal.

 Which primer should I use?